 Craters v0.2.0

-v0.2.0 is out.
-This is the first significant feature release since the TypeScript rebase, and it focuses on two things the framework was missing: physics and spatial awareness.
+v0.2.0 is out — the first real feature release after the TypeScript rebase.
+It adds two things the framework was clearly missing: proper collision detection and spatial partitioning.

 Collision Detection — SAT

-The big addition is a full Separating Axis Theorem collision library.
-It handles the three pairs you actually run into in 2D games:
+The main addition is a full Separating Axis Theorem collision library.
+It covers the three shape pairs you’ll actually run into in a 2D game:

 Pair Supported